GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Supports both local (blob) and remote URL loading
     - Local loading only supports self-contained models (embedded GLTF or binary GLB)
     - The viewer supports loading of multiple models, switchable with the viewer's `M` button
-    - Error handling narrows down to showing the `ERROR!` message so check the console output for details
     - Support for USDZ was also added but is untested
   - `GLTF Viewer` is for v2.0 glTF files and is currently using r160 of three.js:
     - doesn't support obsolete `pbrSpecularGlossiness`